kuzzleio/sdk-csharp/doc/2/controllers/document/m-get/index.md

 Returns a JObject containing 2 arrays: `successes` and `errors`

-The `successes` array contain the list of retrieved documents.
+The `successes` array contains the list of retrieved documents.

 Each document have with following properties: